herryfan/Jasper-RPI-Tools/README.md

 * usb-audio.sh - If you are using a USB audio device, this may help.
 Take backups first.
 Its in alpha.
 * fan.py - Original Example Script for controlling a fan, but can be useful.
 * temperature.py - Simply takes the temperature.
 Can be useful if that is a suspect as well.
+* usb-mic-fix.sh - Under audio-tools.
+This tool is used to update the order of kernel modules, helping with audio setup.